C.V.

 Scheherazade’s Sea: stories and songs from a hidden world, a fully digitalised revised version of “Scheherazade’s Sea 2010”, Digital Presentation Grant, National Arts Council Singapore, 2020

-Clement Space, immersive installation commission, National Gallery Singapore, 2020.
+Clement Space: a new iteration, immersive installation commission, National Gallery Singapore, 2020.

 Something About Home, promenade theatre, National Gallery Singapore, 2020.